-Part of my journey into vegan and gluten-free cooking was when Jacob was about a year old.
+A big part of our journey into getting dairy off our plate was when Jacob was about a year old.
 He constantly had a stuffy nose and was always breathing through his mouth.
 I thought a lot of kids were just mouth breathers, so I didn’t think much of it.
-Then one winter, he had pneumonia twice, and a series of coughs and that would last for a month.
-His tonsils were constantly red and swollen; I was amazed he was able to swallow his food.
+Then one winter, he had pneumonia twice, and a series of coughs and that would last for a month or more.
+His tonsils were constantly red and swollen; how could this kid even swallow his food?

 He was only two years old!
 I couldn’t fathom signing him up for an elective surgery.
+Especially because a tonsillectomy almost killed my husband.
 The specialist couldn’t tell me why his tonsils and were enlarged and wasn’t at all interested in investigating why.
-His hearing was checked to make sure it hadn’t been damaged from sinus drainage.
+We had his hearing checked to make sure it hadn’t been damaged from sinus drainage.
 His hearing was fine – I knew he could hear me when I was telling him ‘no’ for the fifteenth time.

 The ENT said I had two choices, put Jacob through surgery, or take a wait-and-see approach.